CodingGabe/Journal/_posts/2017-04-05-First-two-weeks.md

 ## Average Day

 My daily routine is to come in.
 Browse [Reddit](https://www.reddit.com/) :), read emails, and log in to our company's project manager.
 Which is [Basecamp](https://basecamp.com/).
 I find a project that the designer or Sr. Dev left for me.
 I get there early, by the way, because of traffic.
-The designer will design a nice mockup and slack it to me throughout the day and I will development in my text editor or WordPress.
+The designer will design a nice mockup and slack it to me throughout the day and I will develop it in my text editor or WordPress.

 That's all for now, I will update after this week for more on my daily routine, but to conclude, I am really enjoying this rewarding career and encourage anyone who loves Web Dev or Design to go for it.